saintaubins/JobSearch/project-worksheet.md

 #### MVP EXAMPLE
 - Find and use external api
 - Render data on page
-- Allow user to choose favorites
+- Allow user to interact with the page
-- Save their choices in firebase

 #### PostMVP EXAMPLE

-- Add user auth
+- Add localStorage or firebase for storage

 ## React Component Hierarchy